viam-modules/viamrtsp/README.md

 This module implements the [`"rdk:component:camera"` API](https://docs.viam.com/components/camera/) for real-time streaming protocol (RTSP) enabled cameras.
 Four models are provided:
 * `erh:viamrtsp:rtsp` - Codec agnostic.
 Will auto detect the codec of the `rtsp_address`.
-* `erh:viamrtsp:rtsp-h264` - Only supports H264 codec.
+* `erh:viamrtsp:rtsp-h264` - Only supports the H264 codec.
-* `erh:viamrtsp:rtsp-h265` - Only supports H265 codec.
+* `erh:viamrtsp:rtsp-h265` - Only supports the H265 codec.
-* `erh:viamrtsp:rtsp-mjpeg` - Only supports M-JPEG codec.
+* `erh:viamrtsp:rtsp-mjpeg` - Only supports the M-JPEG codec.

 ## Configure your `viamrtsp` camera